Skewer: History

-Evidence of the prehistoric use of skewers, as far back as the Lower Paleolithic, has been found at a 300,000-year-old site in Schöningen, Germany.
-A stick with a burnt tip was found to have been used to cook meat over a fire.
+At the 300,000-year-old Schöningen site in Germany.
+A stick with a burnt tip was suggested to have been used to cook meat over a fire, though later scholars have questioned this interpretation.
 Excavations of the Minoan settlement of Akrotiri unearthed stone "fire dogs" used before the 17th century BCE.
 In these supports there are pairs of indentations that may have been used for holding skewers.
 Homer in Iliad (1.465) mentions pieces of meat roasted on spits (ὀβελός, obelós).
 In Classical Greece, a small spit or skewer was known as ὀβελίσκος (obeliskos), and Aristophanes mentions such skewers being used to roast thrushes.
 The story is often told of medieval Middle Eastern soldiers - usually Turkish or Persian, depending on the storyteller – who cooked meat skewered on their swords.

 One of the most well-known skewered foods around the world is the shish kebab.
 The earliest literary evidence for the Turkish word şiş (shish) as a food utensil comes from the 11th-century Diwan Lughat al-Turk, attributed to Mahmud of Kashgar.
 He defines shish as both a skewer and 'tool for arranging noodles' (minzam tutmaj), though he is unique in this regard as all subsequent known historical references to shish define it as a skewer.